Royston Public Library & Lavonia-Carnegie Library Meeting Rooms

 - Future use of the meeting room may be restricted or denied by library staff for any violation of library policy.

-- The library's small study rooms and computer classroom are available during library open hours on a first come, first served basis.
+- The Royston Library's computer classroom is available during library open hours on a first come, first served basis.

-- Groups using the small study rooms are limited to eight people at one time.
+- Groups using the computer classroom are limited to eight people at one time.

-- Any conversation or other noise in study rooms or the computer classroom must be quiet enough so other patrons are not disturbed.
+- Any conversation or other noise in the computer classroom must be quiet enough so other patrons are not disturbed.

-- Small study rooms may not be used for sleeping or for storage of personal belongings.
+- The computer classroom may not be used for sleeping or for storage of personal belongings.

 - The ARLS Director reserves the right to review any and all requests for use of library meeting rooms and may reject any which he/she deems unsuitable or inappropriate.

-- The Madison County Library Board of Trustees will, during the next regularly scheduled quarterly Board meeting, hear the appeal.
+- The Franklin County Libraries Board of Trustees will, during the next regularly scheduled quarterly Board meeting, hear the appeal.
 The Board's decision concerning the request will be the final decision.